 Sales in Spain – Know Your Consumer Rights

 So many bargains, so little time!
 For several months of the year, the summer and winter rebajas (sales) are on in Spanish stores.
-Your consumer rights aren’t affected at these times, if in doubt read on to see what you can and can’t do.
+Your consumer rights aren’t affected at these times, read on to see what you can and can’t do.

 Sales Items Bought In Store

-Normal consumer rights remain the same, in other words you have no statutory right to return items simply because you don’t like them.
+Normal consumer rights remain the same during the sales.
+In other words you have no statutory right to return items simply because you don’t like them.

 Larger stores with nationwide branches tend to be more flexible and allow exchanges or returns even if you’ve changed your mind.
 Watch out though with clothes for special occasions, they may have different rules to avoid people wearing them once and returning.